Sam Darnold's career-best season ends with a thud as he takes 9 sacks in playoff loss

 Sam Darnold’s career-best season ends with a thud as he takes 9 sacks in playoff loss

 GLENDALE, Ariz.
-(AP) — Sam Darnold’s renaissance pushed Minnesota to one of the NFL’s best records, offering the hope of a deep playoff run.
+(AP) — Sam Darnold did nearly everything right in a renaissance season, resurrecting his career as a starter while pushing Minnesota to one of the NFL’s best records.

-A disappointing night in the desert rammed Darnold and the Vikings right out of the postseason.
+A disappointing night in the desert instead rammed Darnold and the Vikings right out of the postseason.

-Darnold was ineffective for most of of his first playoff start, losing two turnovers while matching an NFL record by taking nine sacks in the Vikings’ 27-9 loss to the Los Angeles Rams on Monday night.
+Darnold was ineffective for most of of his first playoff start, losing two turnovers while matching an NFL record by taking nine sacks in the Vikings’ 27-9 loss to the Los Angeles Rams in the NFC wild-card round on Monday night.

-Steady for most of his turnaround season, Darnold finished 25 of 39 for 245 yards with a touchdown and an interception.
+“I clearly didn’t play well enough the past couple weeks,” said Darnold, who finished 25 of 39 for 245 yards with a touchdown and an interception.
+“Just left too many throws out there that I usually make.
+I’ve got to take better care of the football.”

 Coach Kevin O’Connell garnered plenty of praise in his third season, using creative play-calling to lead Minnesota (14-4) back into the playoffs after going 7-10 a year ago.